 - (Psalm 110:1-4) – “Yahweh said to my Lord, Sit at my right hand until I make your enemies your footstool… Yahweh has sworn and will not repent, You will be a priest to times everlasting after the order of Melchizedek.”

 But Hebrews expands the original promise.
-The “Son” became the “heir of all things,” not just the “nations” or the “earth.”
-And the mention of his “inheritance” echoes the covenant promises made to Abraham since the “Son” is the true heir of the patriarch.
+The Son is the “heir of all things,” not just the “nations” or the “earth.”
+And the mention of his “inheritance” echoes the covenant promises to Abraham since Jesus is the true heir of the patriarch.

-And he gained this exalted status by his past accomplishment; “having achieved the purification of sins, he was appointed heir of all things.”
-And this last clause anticipates the epistle’s later discussions on his priesthood, covenant, and sacrifice.
+He gained his status as the “high priest forever” through his past accomplishment – “having achieved the purification of sins, he was appointed heir of all things.”
+This last clause anticipates the letter’s later discussions about his priesthood, covenant, and sacrifice.

-The Son “sat down on the right hand of majesty.”
-The clause refers to his priestly activities, especially his entry into the “Holy of Holies.”
-“Sitting down” contrasts his act with that of the Levitical high priest who also entered the “Holy of Holies” but only on the annual Day of Atonement, and only for a very brief time.
-And the latter never “sat down” in the inner sanctuary.
-The Son’s act of “sitting down” demonstrated the completion of his sacrificial act (Hebrews 7:26-27, 10:11-12).
+The term “sitting down” contrasts HIS priestly act with that of the Levitical high priest who also entered the “Holy of Holies” but only on the annual Day of Atonement, and only for a very brief time.
+The Aaronic high priest never sat down in the inner sanctum, but Jesus did exactly that, only in the greater and true Tabernacle.
+His act demonstrates the completeness of his sacrifice – (Hebrews 7:26-27, 10:11-12).

-In two ways, the “word spoken in a son” is vastly superior to the past revelations.
-First, it is the last and the final word in a long sequence of revelations (“Upon these last days”).
-Second, it is the culmination of all that preceded the “Son,” who is the one who has “perfected our faith” – (Hebrews 12:1-2).
+The “word spoken in a son” is superior to past revelations in two ways.
+First, it is the last word in a long series of revelations (“Upon these last days”).
+Second, it is the culmination of all that preceded him, the “perfecter of our faith” – (Hebrews 12:1-2).

 The letter argues from lesser to greater.
 Angels are God’s ministers.
-Moses was His anointed servant and lawgiver.
-But the word “spoken” in Jesus is vastly superior to any older “word,” whether mediated by angels, prophets, or even Moses.
-Rejecting it results in even greater punishment than disobedience to the Torah.
-Thus, for persecuted believers, returning to the earlier but partial “word” is not an option.
+Moses was His anointed servant.
+But the sonly word is vastly superior to any previous message whether mediated by angels, prophets, or the great Lawgiver himself.
+Rejecting it results in even greater punishment than disobedience to the Mosaic law.

-In summary, the epistle compares the “word spoken in a son” with the past but partial revelations made through prophets, angels, priests, and even the Great Lawgiver, Moses.
-In this way, it demonstrates the surpassing greatness of the final revelation given by God in His Son, Jesus Christ.
+In summary, the epistle compares the “word spoken in a son” with the past but partial revelations made through prophets, angels, priests, and even Moses.
+In this way, it demonstrates the surpassing greatness of the final revelation of God provided in His Son, Jesus of Nazareth.